DONATE HERE: Paypal.me/AndyCaffrey

 “Now, unfortunately, when the innocent sound of thunder reaches your ear, a signal bypasses the cortex, traveling from your ear into the amygdala, where the traumatic experience has permanently linked it to an outbound circuit that activates all the dolor of panic.
 Any deliberate, reasoned attempts to deal with the remembered trauma are subverted by the neural circuits completely beyond your conscious control.”

 “Researchers found that when a monkey’s amygdala was damaged, the animal became tamer, less responsive to threats, and generally less fearful.”
 Also, “they showed that in experiences of remembered fear the amygdala, figuratively, lights up like a Christmas display.”
 (2)

-Stimulating the amygdala with low electrical current can generate a startle response similar to those displayed in natural fear situation.
-In the amygdala the neurotransmitter glutamate seems to be the culprit that lays down and then marries terror and sensory input to horrific memories.
+Stimulating the amygdala with low electrical current can generate a startle response similar to those displayed in a natural fear situation.
+In the amygdala, the neurotransmitter glutamate seems to be the culprit that lays down and then marries terror and sensory input to horrific memories.
 Discover explains

 “Glutamate transmission can work in two ways, each involving a different receptor on the tail end of the nerve cell that receives a signal.
 When activated, one of these__called the AMPA receptor–allows a transient impulse to speed through the system from point A to point B. Like the wake of a rowboat, all vestiges of the signal vanish almost as soon as the impulse has passed.